StartForKiller/Zig-ImGui/README.md

         // * Stateful Unicode features such as skin tone modifiers are not
         //   supported by the text renderer.
-        .enable_lunasvg = false // if unspecified, the default is false
-        // Enable building ImGui's OpenGL loader backend .enable_opengl = false // if unspecified, the default is false });
+        .enable_lunasvg = false // if unspecified, the default is false });

     // exes and shared libraries are also fine